+Sales teams are always looking for the best sales training programs and strategies.
 If you google “does sales training work,” you will find no shortage of information promising that sales training is expensive, has no impact, and is doomed to failure.
-However, the 2017 Top Challenges report by the AA-ISP found that Training & Development is the third biggest challenge facing sales leaders today.
+However, the Top Challenges report by the AA-ISP found that Training & Development is the third biggest challenge facing sales leaders today.
 Clearly, lack of sales expertise is a concern for inside sales leaders.
-But how can they address their needs if training is ineffective?
+But how can they address their needs if sales training is ineffective?

-Successful reinforcement requires effort and input from three sources:
+Successful reinforcement requires effort and input from three different roles:

 - the individual learner

 - the front-line managers (and sales leadership)

 - the training provider.